 If you’re just starting your first year of college, congratulations, and if you’re returning to campus for another year, welcome back!
 Whether you’re new in town or a seasoned vet, the beginning of the school year is always stressful.
-It’s a rush of setting up furniture, going on multiple trips to Target, navigating where your classes will be and so much more.
-Your dorm room (or apartment) is bursting with potential, so let’s get busy.
-While stylish door room décor is a must, here’s everything you need to organize your new space to perfection.
+It’s a rush of setting up furniture, going on multiple trips to Target, navigating where your classes will be, and so much more.
+Space-saving room décor is essential to keeping your dorm room organized.
+Here’s everything you need to organize your new space to perfection.
+Keep interests on display as conversation starters; framed family photos, favorite books and movies, and sports memorabilia all let you showcase your tastes and help break the ice.
+College is about learning, growing, and discovering yourself as an adult, and honing your style and organizing your room are key components of that growth.
+You and your dorm room (or apartment) are bursting with potential, so let’s get busy organizing with these dorm organizers!

 Stuck with the top bunk and fretting about where to store your phone at night?
 The Loghot bedside organizer puts everything within reach when you’re inches from the ceiling.
-Sling it over the metal bar on the side of your bunk and take advantage of the large main pocket, nets on both sides, roomy outside pockets and metal hooks.
-You can also stick it on the back of a chair or side of a desk.
+Sling it over the metal bar on the side of your bunk, take advantage of the large main pocket, nets on both sides, roomy outside pockets, and metal hooks.
+You can also stick it on the back of a chair or the side of a desk.

 A dorm room isn’t complete without twinkle lights!
 This 66-foot string comes with a remote control that can be used to turn them on and off, change brightness and adjust to one of eight settings: waves, sequential, slogs, chasing/flash, slow fade, twinkle/flash, and steady on.
 They’re warm, atmospheric and ultra Instagram-worthy.